 The question is, given that D&C 10 is direction to Joseph when he was considering re-translating the Book of Lehi, at what point would Joseph consider that?
 Naturally, it would be when he neared or reached the end of the plates.
 That would put the receipt of D&C 10 before they left Harmony.
 So the narrative in OTH is correct, but the chart is wrong.

-2. OTH's Footnote 84 quotes from Joseph F. Smith's 1918 typewritten account of his 1878 interview with David Whitmer here.
-(I can't tell if JFS typed this or someone else did.)
+2. OTH's Footnote 84 quotes from an undated typewritten account of minutes from a meeting on April 25, 1918, purporting to relate Joseph F. Smith's account of his 1878 interview with David Whitmer here.
+The account varies in some respects from the contemporaneous formal report JFS submitted to President John Taylor and the Twelve 40 years previously.
 Here is the entire passage in blue, with the part quoted and paraphrased in Opening the Heavens in fuchsia and significant omissions in red.

 When they started for New York Joseph told them how they would travel over the rolling country and over the prairie.
 He came to one of those rolling prairies as they were driving along and he described his wagon just as an ordinary wagon with two long poles in it at each end across the end gates of the wagon box, and then two boards laid across that for seats on those hickory poles.
 Joseph and Emma were on the hind seat and Oliver and David on the front seat.